What To Know Before Installing A Shiplap Ceiling: Design Ideas

 Another way to obtain this look is to use tongue and groove boards to clad a vaulted ceiling.
 A vaulted panel ceiling design features an angled ceiling with horizontally installed boards. panel and tongue and groove cladding look remarkably similar when installed, but the two styles have a few differences.

-The main difference between panel and tongue and groove cladding is that panel has a longer lip edge to connect the boards.
+The main difference between panel and tongue and groove cladding is that the panel has a longer lip edge to connect the boards.
 This gives panel cladding a superior ability to protect the structure from rain and other elements.
 This is why shiplap is better suited for walls that will directly encounter the weather.

-Another small, but important difference between panel and tongue and groove cladding is cost.
-Because shiplap panels have a longer lip, extra wood must be used to cut these panels.
-Tongue and groove panels have a much shorter lip, so less wood must be used for each panel.
+Another small but important difference between panel and tongue-and-groove cladding is cost.
+Because shiplap panels have a longer lip, extra wood must be used to cut them.
+Tongue-and-groove panels have a much shorter lip, so less wood must be used for each panel.
+To put this into simpler terms, traditional panel boards overlap when installed side-by-side, whereas tongue-and-groove ceiling panels lock into one another.

 Shiplap with Beams